goldginkgo/gitops-labs/docs/deploy/backup-restore.md

 # Backup and Restore

-What to do do if ArgoCD is crashed?
+## What to do do if ArgoCD is crashed?

+## What to do if admin cluster is donw?